 Eric Kaczmarek joined Intel right out of college in 1996.
-Now a manager with the Software Solution Group (SSG), he and his team of software engineers are hard at work on the next generation of memory technologies.
+Now a manager with the Intel Architecture, Graphics, and Software group (IAGS), he and his team of software engineers are hard at work on the next generation of memory technologies.

-We recently caught up with Eric to learn more about SSG, the huge implications of in-persistent-memory, and what keeps him excited to go to work every morning – even after 21 years.
+We recently caught up with Eric to learn more about IAGS, the huge implications of in-persistent-memory, and what keeps him excited to go to work every morning – even after 21 years.

-At the most basic level, what do you do as a Senior Software Architect in SSG?
+At the most basic level, what do you do as a Senior Software Architect in IAGS?

 What my team does is when Intel releases new features we work with companies such as Google, Facebook, Apple, and others to modify their software so that it can start using those new features.
 At the end of the day, we enable the entire software ecosystem across the world to use everything that Intel produces.

 We’re also a research/product team.
 We are the ones who go out and find out what’s next – what’s the next big thing in software that we need to enable.
 I have a lot more freedom than in many other places.
 I get to drive what my team and I do.